I’ve seen a lot of nonprofits run online campaigns and get caught up in the amount that they have to raise.

 When considering using the item based framework, ask yourself a few questions:

-- Do we provide a specific item or service to the people we support, or do we provide various items or services?
+- Do we provide a specific item or service to the people we support?

 - Can we break down one item into any smaller items tied to a specific cost?

-Using this item-based framework, donors know exactly how their funds are being used, which increases their trust in your organization.
+With this item-based framework, donors get an idea of how their funds could be used, which increases their trust in your organization.

 3) Time-Based

-Maybe you’re not able to break your donations tiers down into specific units of quantifiable impact that’s people or item based, such as when you are working on a project that’s more long term, like a capital campaign.
+Maybe you’re not able to break your donations tiers down into specific units of quantifiable impact that’s people or item based, such as when you are working on a project that’s more long term.

 For these kinds of campaigns, you’ll want to consider breaking up your tiers into the number of hours, days, weeks, or months of work that the funds donated are working to provide.

-For example, for The Motherhood Collective’s Maternal Health Matters campaign, they primarily broke down their donation tiers into the months of a particular program that each donation tier would fund.
+For example, The Motherhood Collective’s Maternal Health Matters campaign, primarily broke down their donation tiers into the months of a particular program that each donation tier would fund.

 When using time-based donation tiers, ask yourself a few questions: